 What happens next may vary — I’ve worked with teams who just end things at a point like this, with the facilitator recognizing that this is the current capacity (different than ability) of the team.
 In others cases, I have had this type of situation then lead into an in-depth retrospective (or session).

 Explore ways to be curious!
 Explore the levels of curiosity!
 Being truly curious is not just wondering at an intellectual level, it is going deeper and asking what is happening with people and how it is affecting them.
 It is easy?
 Certainly not.
 It is amazingly rewarding when you can help people shift or breakthrough to a new level.
 That is the stuff that keeps me learning and engaging.

 Helping people to learn, be curious, and engage is a large part of our motivation in building a new course for leaders, managers, and agile coaches.
-The class, Agile Coaching For All, is focused on helping teams reach and maintain high performance.
+The class, Agile Leadership, is focused on helping teams reach and maintain high performance.
 Tricia Broderick and I developed this course based on years of experience working with organizations, teams, and individuals.
 The course digs into these challenges and much more including a coaching engagement model, embracing healthy conflict, and critically, we explore real scenarios!
 Check out the course and let us know if you have questions.
 We are teaching the class privately, but have the first public scheduled in Denver, CO in October!

 Thoughts on the article?
 Comments?
 Fire away!